 Step outside the pizza (and Netflix) box with these not-so-ordinary date ideas!

 We’ve all got one.
 A terrible date story that we share around the table, comparing the dull, daggy and down right disastrous dates of times gone by.
-But dating doesn’t need to be boring, we’re all just being lazy with a “drink at the pub”.
-And with so much going on in Sydney, it can be an overwhelming choice trying to think something fun your date will actually remember.
+But dating doesn’t need to be boring, so we think it’s time to go beyond the basic “drink at the pub”.
+With so much happening in Sydney, it can be an overwhelming choice trying to think something fun your date will actually remember.
 So to save you from sinking into the same old routine we’ve got some unusual date ideas to inspire you.

 Hammocks With A View